martejj/21T3T15A1521/7/notes.md

 * Quick recap of 2D Arrays in MIPS
 * structs in MIPS
 * Functions in MIPS
-* For more details on 2D arrays I made a recording with another class under 'W09A (Wed) Week: 1-5,7-10 Harrison Steyn+Abiram Nadarajah / recording_6' on blackboard
+* For more revision on 2D arrays I made a recording with another class under 'W09A (Wed) Week: 1-5,7-10 Harrison Steyn+Abiram Nadarajah / recording_6' on blackboard

 <br>